qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/hybrid-cloud-cluster-creation.md

 ---
-title: Cluster creation
+title: Create a Cluster
 weight: 2
 ---

-# Creating a Qdrant cluster in Hybrid Cloud
+# Creating a Qdrant Cluster in Hybrid Cloud

 Once you have created a Hybrid Cloud Environment, you can create a Qdrant cluster in that enviroment.
 Use the same process to [Create a cluster](/documentation/cloud/create-cluster/).
 Make sure to select your Hybrid Cloud Environment as the target.